NASA's Mars helicopter Ingenuity is the first aircraft ever to fly on the Red Planet.

 It launched to the red world in the summer of 2020 on NASA's Perseverance rover as part of the agency's Mars 2020 mission.
 They landed together on Feb.
 18, 2021 in Jezero Crater — an ancient delta that scientists think could hold evidence of past life — on the surface of Mars.
 And, tucked into the rover's belly was the first-ever Mars helicopter, dubbed Ingenuity (a moniker given by Alabama student Vaneeza Rupani).

-And the helicopter is ready to land today (Feb.
-18).
-The "Mars helicopter has been fully tested as much as we can on Earth," MiMi Aung, the Ingenuity project manager at NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California, said in a news conference Tuesday (Feb.
-16).
-Ingenuity will land today with Perseverance, which is set to touch down in Mars' Jezero Crater — an ancient delta that scientists think could hold concrete evidence of past life on Mars.
+The "Mars helicopter has been fully tested as much as we can on Earth," MiMi Aung, the Ingenuity project manager at NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California, said in a news conference ahead of the landing Feb.
+16.

-"To see it there, getting there finally, it's kind of surreal still," Josh Ravich, Ingenuity's mechanical engineering lead at JPL, told Space.com.
+"To see it there, getting there finally, it's kind of surreal still," Josh Ravich, Ingenuity's mechanical engineering lead at JPL, told Space.com about the achievement.

-To get to the planet's surface, however, the helicopter needs to be dropped from the rover's belly where it spent its time during the interplanetary journey.
-To make this drop, Ingenuity has to go through what is known as the Mars helicopter delivery system.
+The helicopter needed to be dropped from the rover's belly where it spent its time during the interplanetary journey.
+To make this drop, Ingenuity had to go through what is known as the Mars helicopter delivery system.
 "It's a very intricate system that's going to take about 10 days to go through ... to drop Ingenuity to the surface," Aung said.